MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 ### Configure access token version

-You must define the access token version for your app in the Azure AD application manifest.
+You must define the access token version for your app in the Azure AD app manifest.

 #### To define the access token version